 Most rescues and animal welfare organizations will accept unopened pet food and lightly used pet supplies that have been cleaned or have sufficient remaining product left to be useful.

-Beds and blankets, crates and carriers, treats and chews, bowls, leashes and collars, and even shampoo are all accepted as donations to help stock the shelves.
+Beds and blankets, crates and carriers, lightly used scratchers, food, treats, bowls, harnesses and collars, and even shampoo are all accepted as donations to help stock the shelves.

 Donate to your favorite local animal welfare organization.